 Often when I ask a client was her first memory of having that feeling of not being good enough, for example, she will start by saying, “Well, I haven’t thought about this in so long, and it really wasn’t a big deal, but…” and then go on to tell me of when a parent wasn’t listening/taking her seriously, or when a peer made fun of her weight or skin or clothes, or when she was singled out in a class and didn’t know the answer….We’ve all experienced something like this – maybe many things like this.
 Often, these experiences are processed appropriately by our brains and are put in their proper place, so to speak.
 Sometimes, however, they act as building blocks for other future experiences that reconfirm that we are not good enough, smart enough, thin enough, quiet enough, lovable enough, responsible enough…you get the idea.

-- You get such severe test anxiety that your grades are never what they could be and certainly don’t represent how much you actually know.
-You may even be focusing on college that don’t require an ACT or SAT score just to avoid having to go through the stress of taking them.
-Through EMDR, you may be able to alleviate that anxiety to the degree that it really isn’t a big deal to go take the test.
+- Anxiety.
+You get such severe test anxiety that your grades are never what they could be and certainly don’t represent how much you actually know.
+You may even be focusing on colleges that don’t require an ACT or SAT score just to avoid having to go through the stress of taking them.
+Through EMDR therapy, you may be able to alleviate that anxiety to the degree that it really isn’t a big deal to go take the test.
 You studied, you know the information, and how you just have to go in and answer the questions to the best of your ability.
 No biggie!

-- You find yourself in yet another relationship in which your so called partner is not right for you, but you don’t know what to do about it.
+- Finding yourself in bad relationships.
+You find yourself in yet another relationship in which your so called partner is not right for you, but you don’t know what to do about it.
 They may not be actually abusive (but they may be that as well), but they don’t put you first, try to understand you, encourage you, or make you feel “less than” more often then they contribute to your happiness.
-Through EMDR we could explore what is at the root of choosing these partners?
+Through EMDR therapy we could explore: what is at the root of choosing these partners?
 What were some earlier times in your life that you felt the same way you do when your partner dismisses your feelings?
 In reprocessing those experiences, you can gain confidence in yourself in present to the degree that you can explain your needs in the relationship and either have your partner respond in a helpful way, or move towards ending the relationship, feeling confident that you are worthy of someone who treats you well.

-EMDR focus of treatment (weekly)
+EMDR therapy focus of treatment (weekly)

-Some people come for therapy specifically seeking EMDR to work through experiences that continue to negatively impact their daily lives, but due to cost, insurance regulations, scheduling availability, or other reasons they choose to keep a weekly appointment and process through a little bit at a time.
+Some people come for therapy specifically seeking EMDR therapy to work through experiences that continue to negatively impact their daily lives, but due to cost, insurance regulations, scheduling availability, or other reasons they choose to keep a weekly appointment and process through a little bit at a time.
 This allows us to process one memory, then have one or several traditional talk sessions before starting work reprocessing another memory.
 This is the most common method, but it is not for everyone.